sassoftware/python-sasctl/doc/index.rst

 All documentation is contained in the :file:`doc/` directory of the source repository and is written in `reStructuredText`_.
 The .rst files are then processed by `Sphinx`_ to produce the final documentation.
+See the :ref:`tox_commands` section for details on how to build the final documentation.

 .. _`reStructuredText`: http://docutils.sourceforge.net/rst.html
 .. _`Sphinx`: http://www.sphinx-doc.org/en/master/